 How to Get There

-The easiest way to get to the viewing area is to take a Park and Ride Shuttle to the viewing area from any of these three Pasadena locations.
-The ride costs a few dollars per person (kids 5 and under are free), but when you arrive, you get priority entrance.
+The easiest way to get to the viewing area is to take a Park and Ride Shuttle from any of the Pasadena location listed here.
+On January 1 and 2, you can also take the Metro Gold Line to the Sierra Madre station, where you can catch the shuttle.
+The ride costs a few dollars per person (kids 5 and under are free).
+To make this option even more attractive, shuttle riders get to use a priority entrance when they arrive.

-If you have a car full of people, it may be less expensive to try one of the paid lots near Pasadena High School.
+If you have a car full of people and don't mind walking a bit, it may be less expensive to try one of the paid lots near Pasadena High School.
+Ridesharing services are also an option.

 If you need more information about the post parade event, you can find it on the Rose Parade website.